 Of the many “birth-rights” that a Christian possesses as a child of God, peace is one of the most significant and least appreciated.
 The Bible emphasizes its importance constantly.
 The Jewish people to this day greet each other with “Shalom” (peace) and pray longingly for it.
 Jesus is our peace.
 Therefore, we can always, in all circumstances, walk in peace as we walk with Jesus and abide in Him.
 In the turbulent uncertainty of these days, the world needs to see and know what we have.
 I pray that we, as God’s people, will manifest what we possess (peace), giving witness with our lives and words to the peace that is available through faith in Christ.

-Canadians: We are able to issue student visas to Canadians and they are allowed to enter the U.S. on student visas!
+Internationals and Canadians: We are able to issue student visas and you are allowed to enter the U.S. on student visas.

 We are blessed to once again have people (other than just the staff) here on the property.
 It has been too long!
 We were able to start summer staff training on June 8th.
 We are very grateful to have all the volunteers that we need.
 That is a tremendous answer to prayer.
 We will welcome the first campers of the season on June 21st.
 Though we will only have six weeks with campers instead of the usual ten, we are grateful that we can have camp at all and that the enrollment for those weeks is good.